-Open Memorial Day to September 28th
+Open Memorial Day Weekend to Mid-October

 Visitors and workers at the lighthouse complex have reported strange happenings, including moved silverware and other items, footsteps, the strong smell of cigars and the sound of someone climbing the lighthouse steps.
 Many believe that a lighthouse keeper is still at work.